-After my early flight baptism at age 7 (see on this page), at my statutory 16 years I seriously contemplated attending the course for a pilot's license, also in consideration of the fact that up to the early 1960s the Italian Government refunded 50% of its total costs.
+After my early flight baptism at age 7 on a Piper Cub, at my statutory 16 years I seriously contemplated attending the course for a pilot's license.

 It also meant that up to the mid 1950s, my father was officially required to notify the police of his whereabouts in case he left Milan for more than 2 weeks - a former military pilot was probably considered faster to re-train in case of international emergencies.